 If your leg pain is so severe that you’re unable to walk, or if you feel like your legs might give out, lie down and call your doctor immediately.

-Having endometriosis doesn’t mean that any pain in your legs is caused by that condition.
+Having endometriosis does not mean that the condition causes any pain experienced in your legs.
 Your doctor will be able to rule out any other underlying causes.

-If your leg pain is triggered by your menstrual cycle and occurs consistently every month, you should see your doctor.
+If your menstrual cycle triggers leg pain, and it occurs consistently every month, you should see a doctor.
 They may be able to recommend specific therapy strategies and lifestyle changes.
-They can also refer you to a physical therapist or provide hormonal treatment or other pharmaceutical options.
+They can also refer you to a physical therapist, or prescribe hormonal treatment or other medication options.

 If your pain persists, your doctor might recommend laparoscopic surgery to remove tissue buildup to help relieve your symptoms.